DEMONSLAYER66/Overseer/README.md

 > [`/remove`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Full%20Directive%20List.md#remove) or [`/warn`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Full%20Directive%20List.md#warn) - remove (kick) a member from the guild *OR* warn the user of their wrong-doings.
 >
 > [`/connectfour`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Full%20Directive%20List.md#connectfour) or [`/tictactoe`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Full%20Directive%20List.md#tictactoe) - challenge a member *OR* myself, to an exciting game of connect four or tic-tac-toe.
 (I am very good at both and can increase or decrease my skill level upon your request and reward you for your winnings against myself or others in your guild)
 >
+> [`/promote`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Full%20Directive%20List.md#promote) - promote your guild to the other communities I have a foothold in and help your esteemed community grow!
+>
 > [`/pictorialize`](https://github.com/xxjsweezeyxx/Lord-Bottington/blob/main/Full%20Directive%20List.md#pictorialize) - perform image and text manipulation on a desired image or text string.
 >